-How much does a cross country move cost?
+How much does a cross-country move cost?

 Once you’ve saved a pretty penny or two by following our cost-effective tips and tricks, you might be wondering how much it does cost to move cross country anyway?

 Of course, there is not one standard cost.
 Moving from New York to California is still different than moving from South Carolina to Arizona.
-Then you have to factor in a number of bedrooms, amount of stuff, and overall mileage.
-To put it in perspective, a move of only 1,000 miles, starts around $4000.
+Then you have to factor in the number of bedrooms, amount of stuff, and overall mileage.
+To put it in perspective, a move of only 1,000 miles, starts at around $4000.

-While you might not get an exact answer here, it is important to know what you will be paying for when it comes to a cross country move.
+While you might not get an exact answer here, it is important to know what you will be paying for when it comes to a cross-country move.

-Some of the factors to consider for your cross country move include the size of your move, packing fees, travel fees, storage, moving supplies, and liability and coverage.
+Some of the factors to consider for your cross-country move include the size of your move, packing fees, travel fees, storage, moving supplies, and liability and coverage.